ttntm/11ty-landing-page/README.md

 2. Tailwind -> `./tailwind.config.js`
 3. Netlify -> `./netlify.toml`

 CSS is built via PostCSS and based on `./src/_includes/css/_page.css`.
-Building CSS gets triggered by `./src/css/page.11ty.js`.
+Building CSS gets triggered by `./src/css/page.11ty.js` and Tailwind's config is set to JIT (see: [Tailwind docs](https://tailwindcss.com/docs/just-in-time-mode))

 Please note that this CSS build _does not_ include the `normalize.css` file used for the 2 regular pages (imprint, privacy) - a minified production version is stored in `./src/static/css` and gets included in the build by default.